Women of Appalachia

 -

 I'll be 87 in January, and I'm still able to work and eat everything I can get ahold of.
-I own this gorcery store.
+I own this grocery store.
 I make quilts in the back of the store and grow onions in a garden on the side.
 We've got Indian blood in us.
 That's why we work like we do.

 Mary Steele